launchscout/nku/readme.md

     * Is the code in the right place?
     * Are there tests that would help someone understand and work on your project?
     * Can we easily follow your process through git history?
-  * Possible in-class quizes will be added in
+  * Possible in-class quizzes will be added in
-  * If you do a great job help ingsomeone on a github issue we're likely to give you a bonus
+  * If you do a great job helping someone on a Github issue we're likely to give you a bonus

 ### Troubleshooting

 If you get stuck on an assignment, add a [Github Issue](https://github.com/gaslight/nku/issues) to the [NKU class repo](https://github.com/gaslight/nku/issues).
 Please browse other issues before creating a new one in case someone has already asked your question.
 Also, please feel free to comment on any open issues.